 It carries out over 500 essential tasks.
-However, some of the primary ones that you and I may care about is:
+However, some of the primary ones that you and I may care about are:

 - Filters the blood: The liver filters and removes compounds from the body, including hormones and toxins from outside the body like alcohol and other drugs.

-- Detoxes: It also takes up toxic substances and converts them into harmless substances or makes sure they are released from the body.
+- Detoxes: It also takes up toxic substances and converts them into harmless substances or make sure they are released from the body.

 - Vitamin and mineral storage: The liver stores and releases fat-soluble vitamins A, D, E, K, as well as copper and B12.
 It keeps significant amounts of these vitamins stored.
 In some cases, several years’ worth of vitamins is held as a backup.
 The liver also stores iron from hemoglobin in the form of ferritin, ready to make new red blood cells.

 The bottom line is that the healthier your liver, the healthier your body will function.